scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase.md

 Azure Cosmos DB automatically takes backups of your data at regular intervals.
 The automatic backups are taken without affecting the performance or availability of the database operations.
 All the backups are stored separately in a storage service.

-More information can be found in [Backup and Restore in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/online-backup-and-restore) document.
+More information can be found in [Backup and Restore in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/online-backup-and-restore) documentation.

 ### Monitor Cosmos DB